woosub-lee/docs/3.0/docs/async/promise-future-introduction.md

 ## Synchronous APIs

-Sometimes, an API needs to be used synchronously in a synchronous envinronment.
+Sometimes, an API needs to be used synchronously in a synchronous environment.
+This is almost always used for unit testing.

-Rather than using a synchronous API with all edge cases involved, we recommend using the `try future.blockingAwait()` function.
+Rather than using a synchronous API, we recommend using the `try future.blockingAwait()`.
+This is more stable and

 ```swift
 // The future provided by the above function will be used